 Whether it could be a perk from the dealership that the vehicle they’re trading in gets a free oil change between now and the time their car arrives, or not, you can start building a strong relationship between dealer and customer well in advance of the customer taking delivery.

 At DealerKnows, we spend a lot of time training salespeople and BDC agents on how to overcome obstacles and convert shoppers to customers.
-Inventory constraints, be damned, ordering vehicles cannot be viewed as a secondary job.
-Using these 10 steps above will improve the customer experience when ordering vehicles while increasing profits.
-While ordering vehicles are typically not what excites salespeople, as I’ve shared in my last blog, an important car salesperson tip is to appreciate the small wins.
+Inventory constraints, be damned, ordering cars cannot be viewed as a secondary job.
+Using these 10 steps above will improve the customer experience when ordering cars while increasing profits.
+While ordering cars are typically not what excites salespeople, as I’ve shared in my last blog, an important car salesperson tip is to appreciate the small wins.
 A deposit is definitely something to be happy with.